Turab/jcss/README.md

 - `{template}` will match your template path.

 ## Notes
+- Combined content will have file name of each block at its top.
+So when debugging, you can check in which file that code is by looking at the top of that block.
 - JCSS is influenced by the idea of "Combine" script of [Rakaz](http://rakaz.nl/code/combine).
 - JCSS will not "minify" the JS and CSS content.
 It is better to use minified files with JCSS.
 - JCSS is licensed under GNU GPL v3.0